-It’s convenient to sell products through third-party sales channels like Amazon, eBay and Etsy.
+It’s convenient to sell products through third-party sales channels like Amazon, eBay, and Etsy but you are losing precious data.

 Internal marketing isn’t a big concern when selling through a larger brand that gives you instant exposure to the world.
 In addition, shipping and complex logistics are easier than if you had done it all on your own.

-But these benefits come with a tremendous risk, especially if they are your only sales channels.
+But these benefits come with tremendous risk, especially if they are your only

 The Cost of Convenience